-Theory on Your Instrument Level One is the first course in a series of Music Theory courses for preparatory level music students ages 9 through 18.
-Students will participate in weekly 60 minute online interactive classes via zoom.us.
-Students will be playing their instruments in each zoom class and will have written assignments between sessions.
+Theory on Your Instrument – Level One: students will participate in weekly 60 minute online interactive classes via zoom.us.
+Students will use their instruments in theory exercises during each zoom class and will have written assignments between sessions.
 All interactive classes can be recorded and retained.
 Any student who is unable to join live will be able to watch the recorded class.

 The course will cover:

 • Major & minor scale structures

 • Key signatures

 • Simple, Compound and Asymmetrical meters